Jay Scott's playing days were almost brought to a close in ninth grade, when his left knee was blown out playing quarterback, and then mis-diagnosed.

 He was signed by the National League as an umpire in 1973, but was released from pro ball after a conflict with his job broadcasting baseball for NBC Radio.

 He continues to work high school and semi-pro football in Montana, and lower level baseball, basketball, and football when his broadcast schedule permits.

-He has been rated the # 1 Referee by the Rocky Mountain Football League for the past six years.
+He was rated the # 1 Referee by the Rocky Mountain Football League for six years.

 Jay's desire to be a sports announcer also dates to middle school, listening to Ray Scott (no relation) broadcast the Green Bay Packers and Minnesota Twins.